In this article, we ask what yoga is, we look for any evidence of its health benefits and outline any health risks.

-For instance, a review of the evidence, published in 2013, suggested it appears to help people manage stress, while a 2015 review suggested ways yoga affects the way our bodies function, which may explain why it has been reported as reducing the symptoms of anxiety and depression.
+For instance, a review of the evidence published in 2013 suggested that yoga appears to help people manage stress, while a 2015 review suggested ways in which yoga affects the way our bodies function.
+These findings may explain why yoga has been reported as reducing the symptoms of anxiety and depression.

-A useful form of exercise?
+Is yoga a useful form of exercise?

 What are the different types of yoga?